rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 In Lines 18-21 above we notice that the pair ['s01', 'i07'] shows the highest matching fitness score of 72, followed by the pair ['s09', 'i02'] with a fitness score of +68.
 Three further pairs show a fitness score of 60, and so on.
 The last remaining matched pair is ['s05', 'i09'] with a fitness score of only +4.

 This best *Copeland* initial matching will be submitted as initial matching to our fairness enhancing algorithm.
-The resulting fairest pairing solution is shown in :numref:`internships4` below.
+The resulting fairest pairing solution is shown in :numref:`internships5` below.

 .. code-block:: pycon
-   :name: internships4
+   :name: internships5
    :linenos:
    :caption: Best Copeland initial matching
    :emphasize-lines: 2,4,5,8-11,13,16-20,23,25

-   >>> fec = FairnessEnhancedInterGroupMatching(lvpS,lvpI,
+   >>> fecop = FairnessEnhancedInterGroupMatching(lvpS,lvpI,
    ...                        initialMatching=bcm.matching)
-   >>> fec.matching
+   >>> fecop.matching
     [['s01', 'i07'],['s02', 'i09'],['s03', 'i08'],['s04', 'i03'],['s05', 'i10'],
      ['s06', 'i01'],['s07', 'i06'],['s08', 'i04'],['s09', 'i02'],['s10', 'i05']]
-   >>> fec.showMatchingFairness()
+   >>> fecop.showMatchingFairness()
     Students correlations:
      's01': +1.000, 's02': +0.778, 's03': +1.000
      's04': +0.778, 's05': +0.333, 's06': +0.333